internetfriendsforever/workshops.today/tutorials/02-making-interactions.md

 Here, we are using a special function called `addEventListener` on our `canvas`.
 We are passing in two arguments:

 - The first argument specifies what type of event to listen for.
-In this case we are listening for when the mouse pointer is pressed down: this event is called `mousedown`
+In this case we are listening for when the mouse pointer is pressed down: this event is called `'mousedown'`
 - The second argument specifies a function that will run every time the event occurs

 Let's save our file and reload the page in our browser.